DoD-Platform-One/Alloy/docs/DEVELOPMENT_MAINTENANCE.md

 ## To upgrade the Alloy Package

-1. Navigate to the upstream [chart repo and folder](https://github.com/grafana/alloy/tree/main/operations/helm/charts/alloy) and find the tag that corresponds with the new chart version for this update.
+1. Navigate to the upstream [chart repo and folder](https://github.com/grafana/k8s-monitoring-helm) and find the tag that corresponds with the new chart version for this update.

-    - Check the [upstream changelog](https://github.com/grafana/alloy/blob/main/CHANGELOG.md) for upgrade notices.
+    - Check the [upstream changelog](https://github.com/grafana/k8s-monitoring-helm/releases) for upgrade notices.

 2. Checkout the `renovate/ironbank` branch

-3. From the root of the repo run `kpt pkg update chart@helm-chart/<tag> --strategy alpha-git-patch`, where tag is found in step 1 (alloy ref: `<tag>`) for example, `helm-chart/0.6.0`

-    - Run a KPT update against the main chart folder:

-    ```shell
-      kpt pkg update chart@<tag> --strategy alpha-git-patch
-    ```

-    - Restore all BigBang added templates and tests:

-    ```shell
-      git checkout chart/templates/bigbang/
-      git checkout chart/tests/
-      git checkout chart/dashboards
-      git checkout chart/templates/tests
-    ```

-    - Follow the [Update main chart](#update-main-chart) section of this document for a list of changes per file to be aware of, for how Big Bang differs from upstream.

-4. Modify the version in `Chart.yaml` and append `-bb.0` to the chart version from upstream.
+3. Modify the version in `Chart.yaml` and append `-bb.0` to the chart version from upstream.

-5. Update dependencies and binaries using `helm dependency update ./chart`
+4. Update dependencies and binaries using `helm dependency update ./chart`

     - If needed, log into registry1.